7 Things To Know When Choosing a LGV School

 7 – More than just driver training!

 Most LGV training companies won’t really be interested in talking to you until you have completed your medical, got your provisional and done your theory test.
-We think that you should get support all the way, so we’ll organise all of that for you, including arranging your medical with a specialist doctor, giving access to the latest DVSA online revision material (not just lending you a scruffy book and copied DVD!), we’ll support you with the DVLA licence application paperwork as well as provide all your tests and practical training.
+There are some companies that will also help with arranging your medical, arranging theory test revision material and helping to book the test, and will support you with the DVLA licence application paperwork as well as provide all your driving tests, CPC and practical training.

-You are welcome to do these steps independently if you prefer and just come to us for the practical driving element, but having a one stop, all inclusive service takes the stress out of qualifying and gives you a single point of contact, ready to help you every step of the way.
+You can do these steps independently if you prefer and just use a training school for the practical driving element, but having a one stop, all inclusive service takes the stress out of qualifying and gives you a single point of contact, making the process quicker and easier.
+You shouldn’t expect to pay much more than £150 for a company to arrange these first steps for you.